neilmispelaar/canada-campaign-page/README.md

 The section entitled [Government of Canada Rules and Regs](#government-of-canada-rules-and-regs) has descriptions and links to all of the relevant documentation.

-Emphasis should be placed on reviewing the [Content and IA Specification](#content-and-ia-specification) as well as the [Content Style Guide](#canadaca-content-style-guide).
-This is because the Standards on Web focuses more on implementation and less on content and design.
+Emphasis should be placed on reviewing the [Content and IA Specification](#content-and-ia-specification) as well as the [Content Style Guide](#canadaca-content-style-guide) as these documents focus more on content, design and design patterns.

 ### Step 1: Determine what header and footer you are using

-Determine if you are using the [reduced header and footer or not](#global-header-and-footer)
+Review the section on [Template Variants](#template-variants) and determine if you are using the **Global Header and Footer** or the **Reduced Header and Footer**.

 ### Step 2:

+TO DO

 ### Step 3:

+TO DO

 ## Mockup Checklist